Mr. Vain: Chart performance

-Outside Europe, it peaked at number-one in Australia, on the RPM Dance/Urban chart in Canada and in Zimbabwe.
+Outside Europe, "Mr. Vain" peaked at number one in Australia, on the Canadian RPM Dance chart for 10 weeks and in Zimbabwe for a week.
 In the United States, the single reached number 15 on the Cash Box Top 100 and number 17 on the Billboard Hot 100, earning a gold certification by the Recording Industry Association of America (RIAA).
-"Mr. Vain" also peaked at number two for two weeks on the Billboard Dance Club Songs chart.
-It charted also in Japan.
-The song also earned a gold record in Austria, the Netherlands, Sweden, Switzerland and the UK, while it received a silver record in France.
-It was also awarded a 3× gold record in Germany, with a sale of 750,000 units, and a platinum record in Australia and Norway.
+"Mr. Vain" also peaked at number two for two weeks on the Billboard Dance Club Play chart.
+It also charted in Asia, peaking at number 10 on the Japanese Oricon chart.
+The song earned a gold record in Austria, the Netherlands, Sweden, Switzerland and the UK, as well as a silver record in France.
+It was also awarded a double-platinum certification in Germany and a platinum record in Australia and Norway.